 this is for images you copy to your Catalog folder to store them with your adjustments and previews

 - Choose Folder

 this is for images that you copy from one location to another and import a reference to their new location into the Catalog

 The Choose Folder option is similar to Current Location with an additional copy step in advance.
 This is the best option when importing from your camera’s memory card.
 It also opens the Sub Folder field, which is hidden otherwise.
 Note that the last ten folders are listed for convenience.

 Sub Folder (Catalog)

 The Choose Folder option in the Destination field opens the Sub Folder option and displays the Sample Path.
 The possibilities are identical to what I explained for Sessions above.
-Therefore I kindly advice you to browse back a bit to Sub Folder (Session) section and continue here afterwards.
+Therefore I kindly advise you to browse back a bit to Sub Folder (Session) section and continue here afterward.

 Where the chosen Destination controls what happens outside the catalog, on your drives, the Collection option is what happens inside the Catalog’s organization.

 this default option refers to the Recent Imports collections in Library > Catalog Collections; remembering the last ten imports it is a convenient way to work on your recent imports

 this option also stores your import into the Capture Collection, in addition to the Recent Imports collections